Spatiam/Captive-Portal/README.md

 Those IPs needs to be NATed to the pi (Network Address Translation)

 We intercept and modify the related network address headers as they route to the end-device

+*It will be important when packaging this as a product to change the user/pass on the RPi

+You can monitor the watchpack service using `sudo journalctl -f -u watchpack.service`

 #### Troubleshooting